johnedstone/mkrgsm1400-post-json-ssl/archive/README.md

 ## Description
 The arduino sketch, GsmWebClient_hourly_SSL_Post (*GsmWebClient_hourly_SSL_Post_with_Validation_Not* probably supersedes this now), demonstrates how to send JSON data with an HTTP POST request using SSL/TLS.
+Failed at 49+days due to uptime library.
-The other sketches were used for development.
+Replaced with GsmWebClient_hourly_SSL_Post_GPS_UTC sketch The other sketches were used for development.